-NATCHEZ, Mississippi — The Natchez-Adams School District may join dozens of other districts in suing the state of Mississippi for $10.8 million.
+NATCHEZ, Mississippi — The Natchez-Adams School District has 15 days to decide whether to join other districts in suing the state of Mississippi for millions.

 Information from: The Natchez Democrat, http://www.natchezdemocrat.com/